🌺

 At poke counters and casual dining

-Targets the three most consistent traps: furikake toppings (usually fish), dashi in ponzu-style sauces, and egg-based spicy mayo — ask about each separately
+Targets the three consistent traps: furikake (fish), dashi in ponzu, and egg-based spicy mayo.
+Ask each separately

 "Can I substitute the mac salad?
 Is there a vegan-friendly side instead?"